marcusoftnet/marcusoftnet.github.io/_posts/2008-03-10-focus-or-not.md

 rocking, as it of course would.

 But it has come to my attention that readers of the blog are missing some personal comments on non-IT stuff.
-This is trademark Marcus <span id="SPELLING_ERROR_4" class="blsp-spelling-error">Hammarberg behaviour - i get swallowed by new thing.
+This is trademark Marcus Hammarberg behaviour - i get swallowed by new thing.

 But i wont leave you hanging out there with nothing to do...
-So here above are some short postings on interesting things that have <span id="SPELLING_ERROR_5" class="blsp-spelling-corrected">happened during the week.
+So here above are some short postings on interesting things that have happened during the week.